Saverio001/jo-condor.org/content/text/peculiar/index.md

             Sometimes you come across texts that share one common peculiarity: they are all incredibly boring.
             Each of them tells you nothing, and leaves you in exactly the same state of mind as before.<br>

-            What could be a reasonable course of action?
+            What could a reasonable course of action be, then?

 ---